Looking for Vehicle Rental in Nepal? +977 9840185060, 9851003394, 14385369

 Gai Jatra

-Holi (Faghu Purnima) is the festival of color.
+Holi (Phagu Purnima) is the festival of color.
 It is celebrated in March.
-People play with colors and waters among their friends, family members, and elders.
+People play with colors and water among their friends, family members, and elders.
 During this festival, people put various types of paint on each other Faces.
 It celebrates the death of the devil Holika.
 In the Terai region, it is celebrated the next day after it is celebrated in the Kathmandu Valley.

 Maha Shivaratri

-Maha Shivaratri is one of the most important festivals of Nepal.
+Maha Shivaratri is one of the most important Nepali festivals.
 It usually falls on Falgun in Bikram Sambat Calendar.
 It is held in March.
 Many Lord Shiva devotees gather in Pashupatinath during this day to worship Lord Shiva.
 It is regarded as the day Lord Shiva was born.
 Lord Shiva devotees crowd almost all Shiva temples on this day.
 People fast day and night chanting “Om Nama Shivaya” for Lord Shiva.
-People perform Rudra Abhishek rituals and pour Milk in Shiv Linga and Lord Shiva statues.
+People perform Rudra Abhishek rituals and pour Milk into Shiv Linga and Lord Shiva statues.
 Many sadhus come from India to Pashupatinath to worship Lord Shiva and serve Lord Shiva’s spiritual Tandav.
 At home, people lit bonfires and stayed up all night.

 Janai Purnima

 Janai Purnima is a significant festival for Hindus.
 Men renew their holy thread “Janai” in this day where the sacred thread means the bond of purity.
-This day falls on auspicious full moon day, called Janai Purnima.
-People also wear “Doro” on their wrist from Brahmins on this day.
-Then the thread is tied to the cow’s tail during Laxmi Puja, believing it would help them cross the Baitadi river, way to heaven.
-One of the unique things not to be missed on this day is a special dish called “kwati” made from soaked beans.
-The specific type of food consumed by the Newar community is called “Mwangi.”
+This day falls on an auspicious full moon day, called Janai Purnima.
+People also wear “Doro” on their wrists from Brahmins on this day.
+Then the thread is tied to the cow’s tail during Laxmi Puja, believing it would help them cross the Baitadi River, the way to heaven.
+One of the unique things not to be missed on this day is a special dish called “kwati” made from 9 soaked beans.
+The specific type of food consumed by the Newar community is called “Kwati.”

 Happy Customers